ob-d/TRUE.Name.Of.God/readme.md

           where God knows ALL children AND is entangled with EACH AND everyone.
           Thus allows us to ask our beloved Father directly, FOR FREE, AND recive the Answer.
         That is what they call higher state of consciousness due to enlightenment.

+        Mind control was the perfect way to hide it.
+        They do not hide it, this would be obvious.
+          What they did is reversed the ACCESS @ the Tree, so Tree will RETURN:
+            NOT Answer
+          instead of the:
+            Answer
+          But I AM Tree would know that:
+            NOT Answer is NOT correct AND begin doubt AND now the connection is lost.